-- Telephone Facilities critical facilities as specified by telephone company authorities which if interrupted result in widespread loss of telephone service. - Water Facilities treatment plants and well fields that cannot tolerate interruptions in excess of 30 minutes. - c.
-Sewage Facilities treatment plants and major lift stations which cannot tolerate interruptions in excess of 30 minutes. - d.
+- Telephone Facilities critical facilities as specified by telephone company authorities which if interrupted result in widespread loss of telephone service. - Water Facilities treatment plants and well fields that cannot tolerate interruptions in excess of 30-b. minutes. - c.
+Sewage Facilities treatment plants and major lift stations which cannot tolerate interruptions inexcess of 30 minutes. - d.
 Radio/TV major TV studios and radio and TV transmitting facilities. - e.
 Newspapers large daily newspapers. - f.
-Bridges Electrically-operated drawbridges on single-route public accesses to islands or on key traffic thoroughfares. - g.
-Transportation Miami Metrorail, the New River tunnel in Fort Lauderdale, and other similar major public transportation facilities. - h.
-Public Arenas large stadiums or other facilities where many people may be congregated.

-TYPE V- Serious Economic Impact

-a.
-Major Commercial/Industrial Facilities - customers who may experience a significant monetary loss as a result of an interruption.
+Bridges Electrically-operated drawbridges on single-route public accesses to islands or on keytraffic thoroughfares. - g.
+Transportation Miami Metrorail, the New River tunnel in Fort Lauderdale, and other similar majorpublic transportation facilities. - -Public Arenas large stadiums or other facilities where many people may be congregated. h. - TYPE V- Serious Economic Impact - a.
+Major Commercial/Industrial Facilities customers who may experience a significant monetaryloss as a result of an interruption.

 b.
-Irrigation Pumps and Processing Plants - irrigation facilities for cold-sensitive food crops and processing plants for such crops (intended for winter load season only).
+Irrigation Pumps and Processing Plants - irrigation facilities for cold-sensitive food crops and for (intended processing plants such Crops for winter load season only).